sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

   - Build Python bindings.
 See \ref spectre_using_python for details.
 - install
   - Install targets that have been built to the `CMAKE_INSTALL_PREFIX`.
 Doesn't try to build anything else.
-Only supports static libraries so far, i.e. builds with `BUILD_SHARED_LIBS=OFF`.

 ## Checking Dependencies